IlyaSkriblovsky/txredisapi/README.rst

 An asynchronous Python client for the Redis database, based on Twisted.

-The ``txredis`` package is an improvement of the original `redis protocol for twisted <http://code.google.com/p/redis/>`_, written by Ludovico Magnocavallo.
+The ``txredis`` package is an improvement of the original `redis protocol for twisted <http://code.google.com/p/redis/>`_, written by Dorian Raymer and Ludovico Magnocavallo.

 The `Redis Command Reference <http://code.google.com/p/redis/wiki/CommandReference>`_ is the same in both packages.